Ashley Bloomfield: Early life and family

 Bloomfield was born in Napier in March 1966, one of three children of Allan Olaf Bloomfield and Myreine Alice Bloomfield (née Osborne).
 His mother was a schoolteacher, while his father was a lieutenant colonel in the Royal New Zealand Infantry Regiment (Territorial Force) and a manager at Mitsubishi Motors in Porirua, and was appointed a Member of the Order of the British Empire in the 1974 New Year Honours.

-Bloomfield grew up in Tawa, a suburb of Wellington, and was educated at Scots College, where he was head prefect, dux, played 1st XV rugby and was a member of the cast of the college's production of Oklahoma!
+Bloomfield grew up in Tawa, a suburb of Wellington, and was educated at Scots College, where he was head prefect, dux, played 1st XV rugby and was a member of the cast of the college's production of Oklahoma!.

 Bloomfield graduated Bachelor of Medicine, Bachelor of Surgery from the University of Auckland in 1990.
 About the same time, he married his wife, Libby, also a doctor, and the couple went on to have three children.

 Career

 Bloomfield completed several years of clinical work and from 1996 specialised in public health medicine, concentrating on non-communicable diseases.
 In 1997, he graduated from the University of Auckland with a Master of Public Health degree, with first-class honours.

 Between 2004 and 2006, Bloomfield was the Ministry of Health's acting director of public health.
 From 2006 to 2010, he was the ministry's chief public health adviser.

 From late 2010 to late 2011, based at the World Health Organization in Geneva, Bloomfield worked on non-communicable disease prevention and control with a global focus.
 From 2012 to 2015, he held leading positions across district health boards with Capital & Coast District, Hutt Valley, and Wairarapa.
 From 2015 to 2018, Bloomfield was chief executive at Hutt Valley District Health Board.
 In the first half of 2018, Bloomfield was seconded to the Capital & Coast District Health Board where he was interim chief executive.
-Since 11 June 2018, he has been the chief executive of the country's Ministry of Health and the country's Director-General of Health.
-Since he started as the ministry's Chief Executive he has attended a leadership programme at Saïd Business School at the University of Oxford.
+On 11 June 2018, he became the chief executive of the country's Ministry of Health and the country's Director-General of Health.
+After he started as the ministry's Chief Executive he attended a leadership programme at Saïd Business School at the University of Oxford.

 Colleagues describe Bloomfield as "measured, methodical, calm and sensible".
 Former health reporter Tess Nichol, writing for the American online magazine Slate, described him as "New Zealand's current obsession, an unlikely heartthrob, a mild-mannered health care hero".
 Former prime minister, Geoffrey Palmer, remarked about Bloomfield: "It is a long time since a public servant has become so well-known."